HypothesisWorks/hypothesis/CONTRIBUTING.rst

 this will necessarily report an error.

 'make check' will run check-format and all of the tests.
 Warning: This will take a *very* long time.
-On Travis the currently takes more than an hour of total build time (it runs in parallel on Travis so you don't have to wait quite that long).
-If you've got a multi-core machine you can run 'make -j 2' (or any higher number if you want more) to run 2 jobs in parallel, but to be honest you're probably better off letting travis run this step.
+On Travis the build currently takes more than an hour of total time (it runs in parallel on Travis so you don't have to wait quite that long).
+If you've got a multi-core machine you can run 'make -j 2' (or any higher number if you want more) to run 2 jobs in parallel, but to be honest you're probably better off letting Travis run this step.

 You can also run a number of finer grained make tasks: